The City of Mexicali | Municipality of Baja California

-Mexicali, is the capital city of the Mexican State Northern Baja California, it is the north most city in Latin America, located in the northwest side of Mexico (32° 40´ North – 115° 28´ West), and it borders north with Calexico, California, USA.
+Mexicali is the capital city of the Mexican State of Northern Baja California.
+It is the northmost city in Latin America, located on the northwest side of Mexico (32° 40´ North – 115° 28´ West), and it borders north with Calexico, California, USA.
 The city is called “the city that captured the sun” due to the high temperatures that every year reach 50°C (around 122 °F) during the summer.

-The city official recorded foundation date is March 14 of 1903 by a document where the town was first mentioned.
-It is said that the name was thought by Colonel Sanginés, then governor of the District of the Northern Baja California by combining the words Mexico and California.
-Another theory states that given the birth of two neighboring cities in the times of the irrigation of the Imperial Valley, there was a Mexico-American commission that named
+The city’s official recorded foundation date is March 14 1903 by a document where the town was first mentioned.
+It is said that the name was coined by Colonel Sanginés, then governor of the District of Northern Baja California by combining the words Mexico and California.
+Another theory states that given the birth of two neighboring cities in the times of the irrigation of the Imperial Valley, there was a Mexico-American commission named

 the two cities Mexicali in Mexico and Calexico in California.
 Nowadays both cities acknowledge their common origins and are officially Sister Cities.

-In the book “El Río, Cronología de Mexicali” (The River, Mexicali Chronology), it is mentioned that the main street in that time (today López Mateos Blvd), was congested with railroad crossing tracks, it was called “la calle de fierro” (the street of iron) because of the metal rails.
-However, some government official didn’t like the name and chose to re-name it using the counterpart of the neighboring town of Calexico.
-Even then people kept on calling the street of iron by that name and started to call Mexicali the group of houses that where part of it.
+In the book “El Río, Cronología de Mexicali” (The River, Mexicali Chronology), it is mentioned that the main street at that time (today López Mateos Blvd), was congested with railroad crossing tracks, was called “la calle de fierro” (the street of iron) because of the metal rails.
+However, some government officials didn’t like the name and chose to rename it using the counterpart of the neighboring town of Calexico.
+Even then people kept on calling the street of iron by that name and started to call Mexicali the group of houses that were part of it.

-Mexicali borders directly to the north with the city of Calexico California, sharing both the extreme weather conditions.
-The city of Calexico is where the Mexicali people go to make their shopping, from small articles to cars.
+Mexicali borders directly to the north with the city of Calexico California, sharing both extreme weather conditions.
+The city of Calexico is where the Mexicali people go to do their shopping, from small articles to cars.
 Some Mexicali children and teenagers go to schools in that city.